MicrosoftDocs/windows-insider/wip/at-work-pro/wip-4-biz-manage-builds.md

 [Update/BranchReadinessLevel](https://docs.microsoft.com/en-us/windows/client-management/mdm/policy-csp-update#update-branchreadinesslevel)

-### Set using using Windows 10 Update Ring policies in Intune
+### Set using using Intune
-In addition to the CSPs above, Insider Preview builds can be managed in Intune using Windows 10 Update Rings.
+1. Log into Azure portal, select Intune under Resources and navigate to __Device configuration > Profiles > Create profile__.
+2. From the __Profile type__ drop-down list, choose __Device restrictions__.
+3. In __Settings__ select __Reporting and Telemetry__ and set __Share usage data__ to "Enhanced" or "Full".
+(To enable installation of Insider Preview builds on a device, telemetry must be set to enhanced or higher.)
-1. Log into the Intune management portal and go to __Software Update>Windows 10 Update Rings__.
+4. Go to __Software Update>Windows 10 Update Rings__.
 Click “+” to create an Update Ring policy.
-2. Under __Servicing Channel__, select "Fast" or "Slow" to assign Insider Preview builds from an Insider Preview Ring.
+5. Under __Servicing Channel__, select "Fast" or "Slow" to assign Insider Preview builds from an Insider Preview Ring.
 See [Windows readiness levels and flight rings](wip-4-biz-flight-levels-and-rings.md) for more information about each choice.
-3. Adjust __Feature update deferral period__ if you want to defer deployment of Insider Preview builds for a certain number of days after release.
+6. Adjust __Feature update deferral period__ if you want to defer deployment of Insider Preview builds for a certain number of days after release.
-4. Click __OK__ and __Create__ to set policy.
+7. Click __OK__ and __Create__ to set policy.
-5. Go to __Assignments__ to assign the policy to users and devices.
+8. Go to __Assignments__ to assign the policy to users and devices.
 Note: you can create groups with one or more users or devices in Intune under __Groups__.

+See also

 ![Intune Update Ring](images/wip-4-biz_manage_intune.png "ADD")